rachelb36/employee-payroll-tracker/README.md

 ## Description

 - BOOTCAMP MODULE 3 CHALLENGE
-- Created a Professional Portfolio Page
+- Created an Employee Payroll Tracker application
 - Used HTML and CSS
 - Modified Images with Adobe Photoshop